 It’s super easy to make hot chocolate vegan and dairy-free at home!
 All you need are 6 simple ingredients, one saucepan, or a microwave.

 Let me share below my tips to make the most delicious vegan hot chocolate with cocoa powder.

 Ingredients for the best vegan hot chocolate

 - Unsweetened cocoa powder or unsweetened cacao powder – this refers to 100% cocoa/cacao powder, with no added sugar and no added dairy milk powder.
 Cocoa powder and cacao powder are very similar, and both options work well in this recipe.
-Note that cacao powder has a bitter aftertaste because it is made from fermented beans that have not been roasted.
-Cacao powder also creates hot chocolate with a lighter color but higher nutritional properties.
+Cacao powder has a bitter aftertaste because it is made from fermented beans that have not been roasted.
+Cacao powder also creates hot chocolate with a lighter color but with higher nutritional properties.
 Choose your favorite powder.

 - Coconut sugar – or any crystal sweetener you love, including xylitol or erythritol for vegan keto hot chocolate.
-Keep in mind that these 2 sugar-free sweeteners have a slightly minty aftertaste and might upset your guts.
+Keep in mind that these two sugar-free sweeteners have a slightly minty aftertaste and might upset your guts.
 Other options are unrefined cane sugar or maple syrup.
-Also, always start with the minimum amount of sugar and increase later regarding taste to avoid an overly sweet drink.
+Also, always start with the minimum amount of sugar and increase later to taste to avoid an overly sweet drink.

-- Vegan chocolate chips, preferably dark chocolate chips, to boost the cocoa flavor of your drink and avoid too sweet hot chocolate.
-This ingredient is optional, and you can totally skip it to make a vegan hot chocolate with cacao powder only!
+- Vegan chocolate chips, preferably dark chocolate chips, boost the cocoa flavor of your drink and avoid too sweet hot chocolate.
+This ingredient is optional, and you can skip it to make a vegan hot chocolate with cacao powder only!
 But your drink won’t be as thick, sweet, and chocolatey.
-You may have to increase coconut sugar as well if you remove the chocolate chips.
+You may also have to increase coconut sugar if you remove the chocolate chips.